SrinivasanKannan98/Voice-Conversion/README.md

 # Voice-Conversion

-Two methods of Voice Transformation have been proposed
+Two Methods of Voice Conversion have been proposed in this work

-The first method is implemented in 'Main_2.m' where pitch modification is done on the residual signal of the test utterance during the offline conversion
+1) The First Method performs Pitch Modification on the Residual Signal of the given input signal during offline conversion

-The second method is implemented in 'Main_3.m' where pitch modification is done on the actual test utterance during offline conversion
+2) The Second Method performs Pitch Modification on the Input Signal itself during offline conversion

-Both Methods have an option of doing the process with or without Pre-Emphasis.
-If the trained models are to be directly used, the respective portion on the code has to be uncommented suitably.
+For testing Method 1, run 'Main_2.m' and for testing Method 2 run 'Main_3.m'
+For selecting the Method of conversion at runtime, run 'Voice_Conversion.m' For GUI app, run 'Voice_Conversion_GUI'

+Voice Conversion can either be done for the given data, using trained models, or, done after training a new conversion model.
+For using the framework for a new pair of speakers, training data of atleast 60 seconds of parallel utterances from both speakers is required, which is broken down to audio files containing about 3 seconds of speech each.
+If the entire training utterance is used directly, Dynamic Time Warping used before training the Neural Network will take a significant amount of time.

+Pre-Requisites:

-Dependencies: The project requires MATLAB R2016 or above with the Deep Learning Toolbox installed.
-A CUDA enabled NVIDIA GPU is required for quick training.
-It also requires Praat.exe to be installed for Windows in the folder of the project
+MATLAB R2017 or above is required.
+Deep Learning Toolbox is to be installed.
+A CUDA enabled NVIDIA GPU is recommended.
+Praat.exe has to be installed in the project directory - https://www.fon.hum.uva.nl/praat/.

-The database used in this work is the CMU Arctic Database.
-The proposed algorithm has been demonstrated for conversion between BDL(American Male) and SLT(American Female) and vice-versa.
+The database used for testing the framework is the CMU Arctic Database.
+Outputs of conversion between BDL(American Male) and SLT(American Female) and vice-versa, have been given.